tarabogavelli/lila/README.md

 Lila is a voice agent that feels like calling a well-read friend.
 She's 23, an opinionated English major who has read everything — and she knows *your* reading history, your moods, and what you're likely to love next.

 She and the user took a class together in college: **Bildungsroman: The Coming-of-Age Novel**.
 Lila has a perfect memory of those lecture notes, so you can talk through the books, themes, and the professor's analysis — and use that lens to think about what to read next.
+She can look up goodreads reviews, give you recommendations, recall tons of details from the Bildungsroman class, and help you organize your virtual bookshelves.

 ## System Architecture